Baltimore Orioles vs. Toronto Blue Jays Odds, Line, Picks, and Prediction - September 5 | 2022 MLB Season

 The Baltimore Orioles are set to face off against the Toronto Blue Jays in a four-game series at home at Oriole Park.
-The first game of the double header is scheduled to be played in Baltimore on Monday, September 5 at 1:05 p.m.
+The second game of the doubleheader is scheduled to be played in Baltimore on September 5 at 4:35 p.m.
 EDT.
 The best odds, lines, and picks for the game are here.

-On Sunday afternoon, Toronto finished a three-game road series against the Pittsburgh Pirates in search of a sweep.
-On Saturday night, they won their third game of the series, 4-1.
-The Blue Jays have an overall record of 73-59 and have acquired the third spot in the American League East standings.
+In an effort to sweep the Pirates, Toronto played their last game of a three-game road series on Sunday.
+They triumphed 4-1 in game three of the series on Saturday evening.
+The Blue Jays now hold third place in the American League East rankings with an overall record of 73-59.

-The Baltimore Orioles played at home against the Oakland Athletics on Sunday in an attempt to complete their own sweep after winning 8-1 on Saturday.
-Baltimore won game two of their series against the A's on Saturday night.
-This extended their winning streak to four games and moved them to ten games over .500 for the season.
+Baltimore took on Oakland at home on Sunday in an effort to complete their own sweep after defeating Oakland 8-1 on Saturday.
+Baltimore defeated the A's in game two of their series on Saturday, extending their winning streak to four games and putting them ten games above.500 on the season.

-It will be interesting to see who comes out on top as the battle for the playoffs in the AL East heats up.
-Both teams have an equal chance of clinching a postseason berth.

 Match Details: Baltimore Orioles vs. Toronto Blue Jays